pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 ```

 I also noticed that, after a login failed, you are redirected to `http://cozyhosting.htb/login?error`.
 The parameter `error` is used to get the error message under the login form.
 I tried to fuzz this GET parameter with `/usr/share/wordlists/dirb/common.txt` to see if another word could do something else but only `error` adds information to the page.
 Then, I tried with the word list `/usr/share/seclists/Miscellaneous/lang-english.txt`.
 No more results.
-### dhcpc
+### `dhcpc`
 To be honest, I do not really know what to do with this service.
-I do not find so much information on what vulnerabilities I could find for it so I will pass.
+I do not find so much information on what vulnerabilities I could find for it, so I will pass.
 ### Spring
 There is a [page on Hacktricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/spring-actuators) related to Spring Actuators.
 An actuator provides predefined features to an application and can be discovered through the endpoint `/actuator`.
 We can see that some of them are available on the server:
 ```